BenchPressesBooks/SNAP-Automata/README.md

 - MQTT Dash for Android
 - IoT endpoints using MQTT library for control and
 - HomeAssistant as automation and interface
-- Mosquitto as MWTT broker
+- Mosquitto as MQTT broker

 ## Automation